notmuch/notmuch/bindings/python/docs/source/index.rst

    .. automethod:: create_query

-   .. note:: :meth:`create_query` was broken in release
-             0.1 and is fixed since 0.1.1.

    .. attribute:: Database.MODE

      Defines constants that are used as the mode in which to open a database.